-The National Aviation Heritage Invitational was established by Rolls-Royce North America in 1998.
-The objective of the National Aviation Heritage Invitational is to encourage the preservation of aviation history through the restoration of vintage aircraft to original flying condition.
+The National Aviation Heritage Invitational (NAHI) was formally established in 1990's by four major aviation oriented organizations: Rolls-Royce, The Smithsonian National Air and Space Museum, The National Aviation Hall of Fame and the Reno Air Racing Foundation.
+The objective of the Invitational is to encourage the preservation of our rich aviation heritage by encouraging the restoration of vintage aircraft to airworthy condition.